Top 10 Best Sites

 On paper, these all sound like the right things for them to be doing.
 These are the things everyone else is doing, after all.

 These are also things everyone else may be telling them they have to do in order to be social so they can meet the right people.

 Why is it not working for them?
 And if these are things you are doing, and it seems to be getting you nowhere in the meeting and dating the right people department, why aren’t these tactics working?

 Let’s take a closer look because, yes, on paper going out to social events, being signed up for online dating sites and asking friends to set you up all seem like the right things to do, but they are also very general and may be non-specific to who you are and what you like to be doing in the first place.

-Before you start getting more real and personal with others, you are going to have to start getting more real, personal and specific with yourself.
+Before you start getting more real and personal with others, you are going to have to start getting more real and honest with yourself.

-Figure out what you are looking for in a partner and what you enjoy and like to do.
+Figure out what you are looking for in a potential partner.
+Think about what you enjoy and like to do.